ttronas/bsm2-python/CONTRIBUTING.md

 You can help improve the documentation of BSM2-Python by making them more readable and coherent, or by adding missing information and correcting mistakes.

-This documentation uses [mkdocs] as its main documentation compiler.
+This documentation uses [MkDocs] as its main documentation compiler.
 This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.